The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

 - Only install apps from trusted sources

-- Understand app permissions before accepting them - be cautious about granting apps access to personal information
+- Understand app permissions before accepting them - be cautious about granting apps access to personal information, your location, etc.

-- Accept updates and patches to your smartphone's software
+- Accept updates and patches to your smartphone's software.
+If possible, set your phone to auto-update all apps.

-- Be smart on open Wi-Fi networks - your phone can be an easy target to cyber-criminals on a public Wi-Fi network
+- Be smart on open Wi-Fi networks - your phone can be an easy target for cyber-criminals on a public Wi-Fi network.
+Wait until you're on a trusted network to do anything that should remain private.

 Protecting Data